Physics (Thesis) (M.Sc.) (45 credits)

 3 credits at the 600 or 700 level.

-Students with an appropriate background may request Departmental permission to substitute up to 6 credits chosen from the following courses:
+Students with an appropriate background may request Departmental permission to satisfy up to 6 credits through the following courses:

 Course | Title | Credits |